one23four56/gchat-webhook-controller-v2/README.md

 A command-line-centered webhook control panel for Google Chat.

-## Use WITHOUT Setting Up
+## Use from the Browser

 This webhook controller is written in such a way that you can use it without really downloading anything.
 It still requires some setup, however, but not much.

-If you look under the releases tab (to the right) and click the latest release, under assets you will find a file entitled `index.js`.
+If you look under the releases tab (to the right) and click the latest release, under assets you will find a file entitled `webhook.js`.
 Click on that file to download it.
-When the download is done, open it in your favorite text edior or drag it into the tab bar in your browser.
+When the download is done, open the file in your favorite text editor **or** just drag it onto your browser's tab bar.

 Once you got the file open, press `Ctrl+A` to select all, and then `Ctrl+C` to copy.